Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 In the Parameters vary with depth dialog, the option to vary D as a function of the Damage Zone Defined by Polyline will become available if at least one Damage Region polyline is present in the model.

-D Parameter Dialog
+D Parameter Panel

 If this option is selected, you can select the polyline that applies to the material using the Polyline for D = 0 dropdown.
 The polyline that you select will represent the extent of the damaged rock, at which the value of D is zero.